jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew10.md

 #### v.28
 >Do not be afraid of those who kill the body but cannot kill the soul.
 Rather, be afraid of the One who can destroy both soul and body in hell.

+#### v.29
+>Are not two sparrows sold for a penny?
+Yet not one of them will fall to the ground apart from the will of your Father.

+#### v.30
+>And even the very hairs of your head are all numbered.

 #### v.31
 >So don't be afraid: you are worth more than many sparrows.